sachinmani/AmbientDbContext/README.md

 # AmbientDbContext
-AmbientDbContext helps you buildmodular and structured code using Entity framework.
+AmbientDbContext helps you build modular and structured code using Entity framework.
 This utility works only with .Net 4.5.

 For quite sometime I have been thinking about the ways of using DbContext in my projects.
 I always wanted a solution where I don't have pass around the DbContext as I felt passing DbContext around would make the code messier.
 Then thought about implementing a solution using ThreadStatic but solution using ThreadStatic cannot be used along with async method and linq queries.
 Finally came up with a solution of implementing the DbContext using CallContext.